CodersSquad/katacoda-scenarios/classify-submit/code.md

 AS promised at the beginning, it's time for the fun.
 Let's code.

-- Let's move to the `test-lab` directory
+- Let's move to the `labs/test-lab` directory

 ``cd labs/test-lab``{{execute}}